-The 64/64 split is not quite in the same category here, and there is an impact on the current address architecture.
+While the HD Ratio setting and the end-site prefix assignment points are simply adjustments to the address plan and do not impact the protocol architecture, the 64/64 split is not quite in the same category here.
+There is an impact on the current address architecture and indeed on the protocol specification itself.
 Its true that the original motivations for this particular aspect of the address architecture have largely dissipated, or at least have been unable to be realized, and the residual reasons for its adoption are based more in legacy conformance than in true utility.
 But here its not quite so clear to me that change is necessary.
-Maybe it would be more practical to pursue some more conservative opportunities that represent some small scale parameter value shifts and adopt a preference to look at the HD Ratio and the Subnet identifier size points over looking at the 64 bit split point between local identification and routing identifiers.
+Maybe it would be more practical to pursue some more conservative opportunities that represent some small scale parameter value shifts and adopt a preference to look at the HD Ratio and the End Site identifier allocation size points over looking at the 64 bit split point between local identification and routing identifiers.